This article draws on a post by Agnete Strøm on the website of Kvinnefronten, a Norwegian feminist organisation. We are indebted to her work.

 And Amnesty never mentions that the sex industry is a vast ruthless capitalist money-making machine in which the commodity on sale is sexual access to the young, vulnerable, and predominantly female.

 “Human trafficking is insanely profitable.
 If you really think about it, you can sell a kilo of heroin once; you can sell a 13-year-old girl 20 times a night, 365 days a year.” – Daily Kos, 6 February 2018

-Amnesty suggests that buying sex from a trafficking victim should be made a crime, rather than implementing the Nordic Model, ignoring the fact that this has been tried in England and Finland and has been shown not to work.
+Amnesty suggests that, rather than implementing the Nordic Model, countries should make it a crime to buy sex from a trafficking victim, ignoring the fact that this has been tried in England and Finland and has been shown not to work.

 There is clear evidence that where prostitution is legalised or fully decriminalised, sex trafficking increases.
 It follows that to really tackle sex trafficking, there must be a zero-tolerance approach to pimping and brothel keeping, not least because they are prohibited by CEDAW, and pimping usually does satisfy the elements of sex trafficking, as defined in the Palermo Trafficking Protocol.
 A reader wouldn’t get to know this from reading Amnesty’s report.

 It is as if Amnesty wilfully misinterprets these binding UN human rights treaties in order to justify its pre-decided policy.

 We agree with Amnesty, however, on its criticism of the way migrant women in the sex trade are targeted for immigration offences in Norway and are often peremptorily deported.
 This is particularly egregious when the women are victims of sex trafficking.
 This should stop, along with all heavy-handed policing of migrant and prostituted women.